Tigers vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- The Tigers have an implied victory probability of 45.5% according to the moneyline set by oddsmakers for this matchup.
+- The Tigers have an implied victory probability of 35.7% according to the moneyline set for this matchup.

-- Games involving Detroit have gone over the total set by oddsmakers in 47 of 86 chances this season.
+- Detroit's games have gone over the total in 48 of its 87 chances.

 - The Tigers are 4-7-0 against the spread in their 11 games that had a posted line this season.